Kershaw County School District

 Kershaw County School District (KCSD) is a public school district in Kershaw County, South Carolina (US).
-Led by Superintendent of Schools Dr. Shane Robbins, KCSD serves 10,750+ students and employs 1,200 faculty members across 20 schools.
+Led by Superintendent of Schools Dr. Harrison Goodwin, KCSD serves 10,750+ students and employs 1,200 faculty members across 20 schools.
 The main office is located on West DeKalb Street in Camden, South Carolina.

+The district's boundary parallels that of the county.

 History

 In 2021 the district began hiring and paying students for some school support positions since there were not enough post-high school applicants for some of the positions.

 Technology

 In the 2018–19 school year, all 20 schools are wireless and connected by a high-speed wide area network.
 Students and staff have full-time Internet access in classrooms, libraries and computer labs, including distance learning opportunities.
 Kershaw County was the first school district in South Carolina to provide individual wireless personal computing devices to all high school students through an $8 million i-CAN initiative in 2004.
 All teachers have personal computing devices, and all classrooms are equipped with interactive whiteboards.
 Students in grades 3–12 are 1:1; preK-2nd grade use technology on mobile carts.